Poisson approximation of Poisson-driven point processes and extreme values in stochastic geometry: Abstract

 \section{Abstract}

 We study point processes that consist of certain centers of point tuples of an underlying Poisson process.
-Such processes can be used in stochastic geometry to study exceedances of various functionals describing geometric properties of the Poisson process.
-Using a coupling of the point process with its Palm version we prove a general Poisson limit theorem.
-We then apply our theorem to find the asymptotic distribution of the maximal volume content of random $k$-nearest neighbor balls.
-Combining our general result with the theory of asymptotic shapes of large cells in random mosaics, we prove a Poisson limit theorem for cell centers in the Poisson-Voronoi and -Delaunay mosaic.
-As a consequence, we establish Gumbel limits for the asymptotic distribution of the maximal cell size in the Poisson-Voronoi and -Delaunay mosaic w.r.t. a general size functional.
+Such processes arise in stochastic geometry in the study of exceedances of various functionals describing geometric properties of the Poisson process.
+We use a coupling of the point process with its Palm version to prove a general Poisson limit theorem.
+We then combine our general result with the theory of asymptotic shapes of large cells (Kendall's problem) in random mosaics and prove Poisson limit theorems for large cells (with respect to a general size functional) in the Poisson-Voronoi and -Delaunay mosaic.
+As a consequence, we establish Gumbel limits for the asymptotic distribution of concrete size functionals and specify the rate of convergence.
+This extends extreme value results from Calka and Chenavier (2014) and Chenavier (2014).